reem/rust-pico/README.md

 # pico

-> Nonblocking parsing support for hyper using picohttpparser.
+> Nonblocking asynchronous push-parser for HTTP powered by picohttpparser.

+## Overview

+Implement the Chunks trait for your data source, then use either `RequestParser` or `ResponseParser` to painlessly parse your data as an HTTP request or response.

 ## Usage